rubenvannieuwpoort/posts/division-by-constant-unsigned-integers-new.md

-The following condition can be used to decide if a divisor is cooperative or not.
+We can use theorem 2 and 4 and corollary 3 and 5 to see if a given divisor is efficient for the round-up method.
+The following condition can be used to implement a more efficient test.

 **Lemma 7**: *Let $d$ be a cooperative divisor and let $l = \lceil \log_2(d) \rceil - 1$.
 If $\text{mod}_{2^N}(\lceil \frac{2^{N + l}}{d} \rceil \cdot d) \leq 2^l$ then $d$ is a cooperative divisor.*